DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 	python mean_sightings.py

-You should see the output `(2, 17)` printed to the screen, which is the correct number of records and the mean number of animals per record for the Owl in the `sightings_tab_sm.csv` file.
+You should see the output `(2, 17)` printed to the screen, which is the correct number of records and the mean number of biosignatures per record for Water in the `sightings_tab_sm.csv` file.

 This is interesting, but it would be much more useful if we could give our command line program arguments, in the same way that we would type `cat myfile.txt`.
-For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Owl` instead of having to make a change in the file itself each time we want to use a different file and focal animal.
+For example, we may want to type `python mean_sightings.py sightings_tab_sm.csv Owl` instead of having to make a change in the file itself each time we want to use a different file and focus biosignature.

 This is actually pretty easy to do using a Python module called `sys`.
 At the top of the `mean_sightings.py` file, add the line